ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 * If you can't access the server through the KVM console, then the ping traffic might be blocked by your firewall or gateway (Vyatta, AT&T, Juniper, Fortigate).
 Ask your administrator to check the firewall rules.
 For help with setting up firewall rules, contact support.
 * If you're using security group, you need to allow ICMP traffic.
 For more information, see [Creating security groups and rules](/docs/security-groups?topic=security-groups-creating-security-groups).

+## Why is my server stuck in the provisioning process?
+{: #troubleshoot-vs-stuck-provisioning}
+{: troubleshoot}
+{: support}

+If your server is taking too long to provision, one of the following issues might be the reason.
+Keep in mind that it can take up to 24 hours to complete the provision process.

+* Vyatta is blocking the connection.
+Make sure that Vyatta allows connections.
+* If security groups are applied, a security group might be blocking passwords from populating.
+Don't apply a security group until provisioning completes.
+For more information about security groups, see [Getting started with IBM security groups](/docs/security-groups?topic=security-groups-getting-started).
+* Outages or maintenance operations.
+Check your notifications for outage or maintenance announcements.

+If you need more help, [contact support](/docs/virtual-servers?topic=virtual-servers-gettinghelp).

+## Why is my server stuck in the deleting state?
+{: #troubleshoot-vs-stuck-delete}

+Sometimes, due to backend issues, your server might get stuck in the deleting state.
+[Contact support](/docs/get-support?topic=get-support-using-avatar) to check and resolve the issue.

 ## Why can't I access KVM through a browser?
 {: #troubleshoot-vs-KVM-not-accessible-browser}
 {: troubleshoot}